-- 12. At the time of leasing, the new resident will receive a copy of the applicable FCHA Lease and the following attachments: - a.
-Pet Policy; - b.
-Grievance Procedure; - c.
-Lead-based pain pamphlet; - d.
+- 12. At the time of leasing, the new resident will receive a copy of the applicable FCHA Lease and the following attachments:

+- a.
+Pet Policy,

+- b.
+Grievance Procedure,

+- c.
+Lead-based paint pamphlet, - d.
 Parking policy - e.
 Oxygen use policy - f.
-Community Service Policy (public housing only); - g.
+Community Service Policy (public housing only), - g.
 Applicable City Ordinances (if applicable). - h.
 Other lease attachments as stipulated in Part 1 of the Lease. - 13.
 If, at any time, the head of household dies or leaves the unit for any reason (Institutionalization, forming a new household elsewhere), FCHA will permit the remaining members of the family to remain in the unit so long as: - a.
-The remaining family member(s) report the death or departure of the head within ten days of the occurrence; - b.
-There is still at least one member who was listed on the lease for the apartment - c.
-The family includes a person who is an adult capable of executing a lease; - 14.
+The remaining family member(s) report the death or departure of the head within ten days of the occurrence, - b.
+There is still at least one member who was listed on the lease for the apartment, - c.
+The family includes a person who is an adult capable of executing and complying with a lease, - 14.
 Residents are not permitted to allow roomers or boarders to occupy their apartments.
-Violation of this provision is grounds for lease termination; - 15.
+Violation of this provision is grounds for lease termination, - 15.
 Residents are not permitted to allow a former resident of FCHA who has been evicted to occupy their unit, even as a visitor.
 Violation of this provision is grounds for lease termination. - 16.
 Residents must advise FCHA if they will be absent from the apartment for more than 7 days.
 Residents shall notify the manager, secure the apartment and provide a means for FCHA to contact the resident in an emergency.
 Failure to advise FCHA of an extended absence is grounds for termination of the lease. - B. Showing Units Prior to Leasing - 1.
-Applicants may have an opportunity to see the unit being offered or a similar sample unit before they accept the offer and lease the apartment.
+Applicants may have an opportunity to see the unit being offered or a similar sample unit before they accept the offer and lease the apartment. - 2.
+FCHA will not show nor move a family into a unit that does not meet basic habitability standards, including applicable FCHA occupancy standards. - C. Additions to and Deletions from the Resident Family and Household

-- 2. FCHA will not show nor move a family into a unit that does not meet basic habitability standards, including applicable FCHA occupancy standards. - C. Additions to and Deletions from the Resident Family and Household - 1.
-Only persons listed on the most recent certification form and lease, or added in accordance with law or this policy, shall be permitted to occupy a dwelling unit 24 CFR § 966.4(a)(v). - 2.
-Children will be added to families if they are born to or adopted by a family member or a Court awards custody to an adult family member listed on the lease. - 3.
-Generally FCHA will approve the addition of an adult family or household member only when that individual passes screening and does not overcrowd the family in the unit they currently occupy. - 4.
-Residents who permit unauthorized individuals to occupy their units are subject to lease termination and eviction.
+1. Only persons listed on the most recent certification form and lease, or added in accordance with law or this policy, shall be permitted to occupy a dwelling unit 24 CFR § 966.4(a)(v).

+2. Children will be added to families if they are born to or adopted by a family member or a Court awards custody to an adult family member listed on the lease.

+3. Generally, FCHA will approve the addition of an adult family or household member only when that individual passes screening and does not overcrowd the family in the unit they currently occupy.

+4. Residents who permit unauthorized individuals to occupy their units are subject to lease termination and eviction.